Frequently Asked Questions

 The Foundation will combine a student's highest subscores from each test.

 Please make sure that all of your test scores are included in your application materials.
-The Foundation accepts copies of your student score report.
+The Foundation accepts copies of your student score report or scores that appear on your high school transcript.

 Copies of ACT or SAT are not required for current college students.